March 11, 2026

 Answer - d) 41 degrees

 Q10.
-A tank has a 240 litres mixture of syrup and water in a ratio of 5:7: 40 litres of the mixture is replaced with water, and then 48 litres of the mixture is replaced by water and again 60 litres of the mixture is replaced by water.
+A tank has a 240-litre mixture of syrup and water in a ratio of 5:7.
+40 litres of the mixture are replaced with water, then 48 litres are replaced with water, and again 60 litres are replaced with water.
 Find the amount of syrup remaining in the tank.

 a) 40 litres